CAFxX/balancer/README.md

 ## Scope

 `balancer` does not do health checking and does not monitor status of any hosts.
-This is left up to decide for a consul DNS or kubernetes DNS, and assumes hosts returned are deemed healthy.
+This is left up to external mechanisms, and assumes hosts returned by the DNS resolver are healthy.

 `balancer` does not retry or otherwise try to fix problems, leaving this up to the caller.